 According to Budget Direct, manual transmissions save drivers between 5% and 15% on their fuel costs.
 The reason for this is because manual transmission engines tend to be less complex, weigh less (weight savings = fuel savings), and have more gears than automatics (which lets you optimise on fuel savings).
 Although there are exceptions to the rule, manual cars do help you save fuel and they also tend to be cheaper than their automatic counterparts, and require less maintenance, which will save you money in the long run.

-9. Check out petrol price Malaysia prediction on every Wednesday
+9. Check out petrol price Malaysia prediction every Friday

 This method is probably not suitable for everyone, but still being practised by many people in Malaysia.
-Check out the prediction of latest petrol price in Malaysia at 6 PM on every Wednesday.
+Check out the prediction of the latest petrol price in Malaysia every Friday evening.
 If the petrol price is going to rise for the following week, you will still be able to fill up your tank with “cheaper” petrol before 12 AM the next day.
 This method is probably more suitable for bigger tank vehicle like lorries due to the large tank capacity of the vehicle itself.

 10. Cars that save petrol

 Today’s vehicles owe a lot of their fuel economy to their higher compression ratios.
 These days, car manufacturers strive to improve their vehicles’ engines in terms of fuel consumption so that drivers can get more mileage for less fuel.
-Check out the top 5 petrol saving car under RM100,000 that is available in Malaysia.
+Check out the top 29 petrol saving car under and above RM100,000 that is available in Malaysia.